jmettraux/aachen/src/caf__class.md

 There are only three core classes, `Fighter`, `Dabster`, and `Caster`, but they can be mixed in pairs (three plus three classes in total).

 Each class has its own Hit Points and Attack Bonus progression as character level increases.

 A class is also given two class talents and one free talent to select (two free talents for a `Dabster`).
+A talent is a qualifier that comes in two levels: unprefixed and _very_-prefixed.
+The two class talents are already _very_-prefixed.

 Adventurers are probably travellers, pilgrims, traders, vagabonds, gyrovagues, or hired hands on a mission.
 One who wields a spear is probably a fighter, you'd have to see them fight to ascertain that, the man with a tonsure is a cleric, or someone posing as one.